Home of the Lady Tiger Basketball Team

 Special Assistant to the Head Coach

-Andy Harre enters his first year at Savannah State University as the womens basketball assistant coach in his second stint at SSU.
+Andy Harre enters his third year at Savannah State University as the women’s basketball assistant coach in his second stint at SSU.

 Harre spent two seasons as the special assistant to Head Coach Horace Broadnax from 2012-14, where he collaborated with the head coach in scouting, reporting and cultivating academic and athletic talent with student-athletes.
 During this time, Harre helped led the team to a post-season appearance in the College Invitational Tournament.